It’s that time of year when Staying Sober isn’t easy!

 Addiction doesn’t take holidays

-At Houghton House we are acutely aware that addiction doesn’t take time off during the holidays; nor do we.
+Houghton House is a safe Covid-19 free space and we are acutely aware that addiction doesn’t take time off during the holidays; nor do we.
 Our facilities are open 24/7 to offer assistance with addiction.
 If you have any questions, don’t hesitate to contact us.

 Office Hours 011 787 9142